 Also, through the initial research that I’ve conducted to determine if this is a SMART Goal, I’ve discovered that July is a favorable month for backpacking at Lake Tahoe.

 Using SMART Goals may be superfluous to your planning process if you’ve already determined that, no matter what, you are going to achieve your goal.
 I still recommend, though, that you put your goal to this test.
 If anything, it will help clarify what you hope to achieve.

-By the way, the friend with whom I spoke about earlier in this article spent years working in DC politics, as well as traveling the world confronting dictators about their country’s violations of human rights.
+By the way, the friend with whom I spoke about earlier in this article spent years working in DC politics.
+And, she basically traveled the world confronting dictators about their country’s violations of human rights.
 Her concerns about my word choice stemmed from being immersed in a career where everything needed to be quantifiable.
-I’m confident she’ll get a good laugh at this mention of our conversation and, I do agree, that she shares similar sentiments with many other people about the use of the word “goal” in this context.
+I’m confident she’ll get a good laugh at this mention of our conversation.
+And, I do agree, that she shares similar sentiments with many other people about the use of the word “goal” in this context.

 But guess what?

 This type of cerebral analysis and discussion of backcountry philosophy gets me excited.
 There’s a lot of juice in these topics because they ultimately extend beyond the great outdoors and have broader applications to (and implications in) our lives.

 Planning Your Backcountry Trip Core Series of Articles: